jbs023/meta-learning/README.md

 Methods to implement/test:

 1. Prob MAML
-2. DKT
-3. Conditional Neural Processes
-4. Other cool one's probably
+2. Other cool one's probably

 ## Usage
 The following is the general procedure for training each model: